sahilt2/Aws_practice/README.md

 NodeJS / React sample app for AWS CI/CD pipeline tutorial

-Remember to deploy in **Node.js running on 64bit Amazon Linux**
+Remember to deploy in **Node.js running on 64bit Amazon Linux** Also consider using NodeJS version 14 (which has long term support)

 It is already running live on my AWS account here: http://musicianapp2-env.eba-iacrdpph.eu-central-1.elasticbeanstalk.com/